COMP1406/tutorials/tutorial-01/README.md

 Try to compile and run the `Bugs1.java` file.
 The `Bugs1` program is supposed to be like the hello world program you are familiar with.

-If you are usinf DrJava, the error message might be a bit confusing.
+If you are using   DrJava, the error message might be a bit confusing.
 Using an IDE, such a DrJava, can help to make programming easier.
 But, they are also software themselves and might have their own bugs associated with them or might not always work perfectly.
 In this case, in the Interactions window, after compiling the program, trying typing `java Bugs1` instead of `run Bugs1`.
 The use of `run` is just a feature of DrJava to make running programs simpler but it is not exactly the same as using `java Bugs1`.
 The error message when calling the JVM directly (using java instead of run) in this case is more informative than DrJava's run command.

 Try to compile and run `Bugs2.java`.
 Where exactly did the program  crash?
 The compiler tells you this information.
 The error message you get should look  something like